dash14/v-network-graph-docs/docs/examples/layout.md

 ## Fix the position of a specific node in the force layout

 If you set `fixed: true` to the node position object in `layouts`, the node will be fixed without the effect of force layout.
-Unfortunately, the `fixed` field is only referenced at initialization and is not reflected when changed dynamically.
-This behavior will be revised in the future.

 <demo-tabs>
 <template v-slot:demo>